Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 The above command will create a namespace called "test" and deploy two pods (alpine1, alpine2) with single containers, and two services (busyboxes1, busyboxes2) each with two containers.

-Review the K8s resource definitions in the directory pods for details of these resources.
+Review the K8s resource definitions in the directory ['pods'](https://github.com/APPDRYDER/AppD-Cluster-Agent-MicroK8s/tree/master/pods) for details of these resources.

 Review what services, pods, namesspaces are running in the cluster using the command: